lunauii/cs-resources/Term 1 - CST/COMP 1712/index.md

 label: COMP 1712
 ---

-# Business Analysis and System Design c
+# Business Analysis and System Design

 !!!danger
 This guide is **deprecated** and has been succeeded by the *COMP 1712 Bible*.